 Newsletter: an underused tool

-A newsletter is not just a news relay.
+A newsletter isn’t just a news relay.
 Used well, it becomes a qualification and conversion channel.
-It allows you to:
+It lets you detect which topics genuinely interest potential clients, identify hot prospects through click and open behavior, and maintain a regular relationship that doesn’t feel like a sales push.

 Clarifying the terms

-A lead is a raw contact, often from a form or purchased database.
-It represents a theoretical opportunity.
+A lead is a raw contact, often from a form submission or a purchased list.
+It represents a theoretical opportunity, nothing more.

-A qualified prospect is a lead that has been evaluated against objective criteria: fit with the offering, purchasing power, demonstrated interest…
+A qualified prospect is a lead that’s been evaluated against real criteria: fit with the offering, purchasing power, demonstrated interest.
+That transition from lead to prospect is a strategic filter.
+It’s what lets a sales team focus where they’ll actually have impact.

 Qualification criteria

-Criteria vary by company, but common ones include:
+Criteria vary by company, but the common ones are:

 - Company size